-With the changing of the seasons, it’s the perfect time to start thinking about storing clothing long term.
-If you’re living in a climate with all four seasons, odds are you won’t be needing those shorts and sundresses for another nine months.
-Maybe you’re into the snow boots and shorts look, but if that’s not the case, we’ve compiled tips for storing clothing long term.
+No matter the season, it's always a good idea to start thinking about storing clothing long term.
+Head into summer without large, bulky winter items taking up your closet, or head into winter without the clutter of bathing suits and summer clothes.
+Whatever the case, we’ve compiled tips for storing clothing long term.
 Whether you’re prepared to store extra clothes in a storage unit for a lengthy period of time or you’re making room for your seasonal wardrobe, Space Shop Self Storage can help you get organized.

 Long-Term Clothing Storage Tips